firecracker-microvm/firecracker/README.md

 ## Runtime Dependencies
 * Firecracker needs rw access to `/dev/kvm`.
 You can grant these rights, e.g., to all users, with: `sudo chmod a+rw /dev/kvm`.

+## Testing
+* In-tree integration tests, that can be run locally or as part of a continuous integration system, are provided.
+See `tests/README.md` for more information.

 ## Start Firecracker & the Micro VM